plus3it/lx-ebs-backups/README_RestoreByName.sh.md

 # Assumptions/Requirements
 ## AWS Permissions
+The permissions specified in the [permissions README](README_AWSpermissions.md) are the aggregated permissions-set required to allow *all* of the scripts in this project to function.
+If your operating environment splits resposibilies for snapshot-setup and snapshot-restore operations, it is likely that you will have delegated different permissiosn sets to the groups responsible for each of those tasks.
+To do a restore, an administrator will need *all* of the permissions defined in the permissions README.
 ## Tagging/Labeling
 This script assumes that all of the elements of a consistency group share a common "`Snapshot Group`" attribute.
 While it is expected that the "`Snapshot Group`" attribute's value will be of the form: